vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 Yes.

-Vipps now offers the possibility for merchants to as part of the payment flow in the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
+Vipps offers the possibility for merchants to as part of the payment flow in the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
 [Vipps Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo).